Marketing - Page 3

 Marketing channels can be both offline and online.
 They can include anything, from phone pole advertising to email marketing.
 For email marketing, for example, consider using eye-catching subject lines and include content that addresses consumer needs.

 It is important to select the channels that best suit your brand and business model.
 To get the best feedback, you should test several different channels at once.
-These channels can be used to direct your marketing efforts.
+These channels can be used to direct your marketing department efforts.

 What Is “Messaging” in Marketing Terms?